reader-books/project_rbac/README.md

 ## Logic
 - check user has role
 - check role has permission
-- class auth consists main logic
+- class auth contains the main logic
 - class workDB -> query to Data Base
 - class Query has all queries
 -